adrianeortiz/adrianeortiz.github.io/README.md

 ### Custom Domain (Optional)

-If you later decide to point `adrianeortiz.com` or another custom domain to this Pages site, follow these steps:
+If I later decide to point `adrianeortiz.com` or another custom domain to this Pages site, I will follow these steps:
-1. In your repository root, create a file named `CNAME` (no extension), containing exactly:
+1. In the repository root, create a file named `CNAME` (no extension), containing exactly:
    ```
    adrianeortiz.com
    ```
-2. In your DNS provider (or Cloudflare), add the following **A records** for `@` pointing to GitHub’s IPv4 addresses:
+2. In my DNS provider (or Cloudflare), add the following **A records** for `@` pointing to GitHub’s IPv4 addresses:
    ```
    185.199.108.153
    185.199.109.153